 “It’s less about the right motivation phrase, and it’s more about continuing and collectively lean into it,” she adds.
 “Making sure that the community is strong.
 Speaking to people and having another reason to come into the studio.”

-A community which Instagram saw brought to life in Drew Barrymore’s relatable post about her weight loss this past December.
+A community that Instagram saw brought to life in Drew Barrymore’s relatable post about her weight loss this past December.
 Barrymore thanked Alton for helping her lose the weight — an anomaly among the world of fitfluencers.

 “My challenge with [fitfluencers] to some degree becomes these well-lit, contorted 23-year-old blonde people everywhere.
 And that’s just not the truth.
 That’s not wellness.
 And that’s not fitness.
 Even if there’s an inspiring quote underneath it,” she says.
 “To me, it’s becoming the new thing where we used to look at magazines and think everyone looks that way … I’m not a fan of that.
 Because I believe much more in spreading a well-rounded idea.”